janetub/viscan-script/README.md

 6. Data Management and Firebase Integration:
    Added a loading indicator during data fetching from Firebase.
    Centralized bindings in Firestore

+##  VB.029.000 Release Notes
+**Major changes**

+- Implementation of Binding Request and Submission Form
+-  Email Authentication Enhancement:
+   - The system exclusively accepts VSU email addresses during sign-in.
+- Enhance Asset Integrity and Implement Tab Bindings:
+   - Implemented the binding of tabs and filters.
+The active tab now determines the filters applied.
+These tabs represent order statuses, allowing for efficient status filtering.
+- Enhance user interface and access control:
+   - Adjusted dashboard visibility.
+The dashboard now renders conditionally based on user authentication status.
+   - Added loading indicator.
+A loading page indicator is now displayed while the dashboard is loading.
+   - Refined hint and warning messages.
+- Add preloader and restructure project for local asset hosting

 ---